code-monet/sim-gamer-kit/docs/hardware_guides/index.md

 Force Feedback:

 1. Spring control by game vs wheel can be set (set to game)
-2. Effect strengths can be set in limited, slightly confusing ways.
+2. Hardware effect strengths can be set in limited, slightly confusing ways.

 ## TurtleBeach